Are you eligible?

 - The letter/certificate will need to be addressed to the RCVS.
 The letter/certificate is only valid for three months from the date of issue and must cover the period you intend to register.

 Please note if you are a new graduate of a veterinary school/college listed under the European Union registering within three months of the date of graduation, a formal letter issued by the Dean/Principal/Rector of your institution will be accepted as evidence of your good character.
 The letter should confirm the exact date of graduation [DD/MM/YYYY] and that you were a student in good standing, including, where relevant, details of any cautions and/or criminal convictions (including absolute and conditional discharges and spent convictions) and/or any adverse findings (including professional disciplinary proceedings) against you.

 Please note your proof of current registration and letter/certificate of good standing may be provided in one document.

 Additional requirements by country

 There are additional requirements for qualifications obtained from particular countries – please check the following list and click on the relevant country:

-We will need to have received all your documentation and full payment at least 15 working days in advance of your preferred registration appointment date in order to check and verify them.
+We will need to have received all your documentation and payment in full before we can confirm your registration appointment.

 Registration appointments take place at 11am on most Tuesdays and Fridays throughout the year at the RCVS offices in Westminster, London.
 Please note dates can become fully booked very early, so please provide two preferred registration dates.